t-hoff-94/gatsby-darkmode-folio/content/blog/intro-to-gatsby/index.md

 export default usePosts
 ```

 Now on our home page we are able to import this hook and use it to retrieve the data we need to display our blog posts on <span class='hl-purple'>index.js</span>.
 Below you will see a <span class='hl-purple'>PostPreview</span> component that is basically just taking the individual post as a prop so it can return the data in some nicely formatted jsx, into the list of posts on the index page.
-So essentially we are looping through all of the mdx blog posts we wrote, and creating a list of links that we can use to navigate to each individual post.
+So essentially we are looping through all of the MDX blog posts we wrote, and creating a list of links that we can use to navigate to each individual post.

 ```jsx
 import Layout from "../components/Layout"